colinmeinke/wilderness-core/README.md

 A *Shape* is created with the shape function.
 A *Shape* is a sequence of static shapes.
-When the shape function is passed one or more *Plain Shape Object* it will create a keyframe for each shape.
+When the shape function is passed one or more *Plain Shape Object* it will create a keyframe for each.
 Wilderness will equalise these keyframes so we can later tween between them.

 ```js